Kajtehh/Kajtehh/README.md

 - 👋 Hi, I’m @Kajtehh
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning Java and React
 - 📫 How to reach me?
-My discord: Kajteh#4767
+My discord: kajteh